DavidTParks/dev-portfolio-2.0/content/blogs/building-a-like-counter-with-faunadb-and-nuxt.md

 ---
 title: Build a Like Counter With Fauna, Netlify and Nuxt
-subtitle: Utilize serverless functions for a dynamic like counter on your blog
+subtitle: Netlify functions and FaunaDB for a dynamic like counter on your blog
-description: Learn how to leverage Netlify functions, FaunaDB and Nuxt.js to create a dynamic like counter for your blog posts
+description: Learn how to leverage Netlify functions, FaunaDB and Nuxt.js to create a dynamic like counter for your blog posts!
 category: Serverless
 published: false
 createdAt: '2020-10-19T23:22:29.628Z'